This tutorial highlights how to create a local WordPress website with XAMPP in few simple steps.

-To host your website on the web requires you choose a hosting provider which will provide you with a server to store your website files.
+To host your website on the web requires you to choose a hosting provider which will provide you with a server to store your website files.
 However, you can host “websites” locally, on your own computer.

 What is XAMPP?

-Hence, XAMPP’s Apache (web server application), MariaDB (a database) and PHP (scripting language) makes it easy for you to set up a local server.
+Hence, XAMPP’s Apache (web server application), MariaDB (a database) and PHP (scripting language) make it easy for you to set up a local server.

 After download is complete, run the installer.

 The next screen makes you select which components of XAMPP you would want to install.
 We would need only Apache, MySQL and PHP.
 However, you may choose to install all the components, hence leaving all the boxes checked.

 Choose a location for the installation files.
 You can select a different location and a different folder name.
 Here, we would use the default location and folder name “xampp.”

 Click “Next” and keep the “English” in the Language drop down list.
 Click “Next” again and uncheck the box “Learn more about Bitnami for XAMPP.”
 Click “Next” again and wait while installation of XAMPP takes place.

 After installation is complete, you can open the XAMPP control panel by keeping the respective box checked as seen below.
 Then click on “Finish”.

 Step 2: Configure the Local Environment with XAMPP